 LMS can be a great asset, but only when using the right one.
-Ease of use through intuitive design, Social & Personalized Learning for users, integration capabilities with existing eLearning, cloud-deployment, or remote hosting are just some of the features that make Fractal LXP ideal as an evolved, modern LMS system.
+Ease of use through intuitive design, custom learning paths for users, integration capabilities with existing eLearning, cloud-enabled, and access to analytics and data are just some of the features that make LXP ideal; as an evolved modern LMS system.

 The best way to imagine a learning management system, in its current form as an LXP, is to think of it as a large private website portal.
 “Private” because despite being remotely deployed and entirely cloud-based, only users with login credentials will be able to access the site.
 Within the LMS, learning modules are available for users along with assessments and other learning tools.
-Learning Experience Platform takes this a step further with more advanced tools such as gamification, analytics, custom-generated learning paths, and playlists based on individual users, etc.
+An LXP takes this a step further with more advanced tools such as gamification, analytics, custom learning paths, and playlists based on individual users, preferences, etc.